Demystifying Figure AI pricing: What we know in 2026

 The price would likely depend on the number of robots required, the complexity of tasks they need to perform, the level of ongoing support, and specific software licenses.
 Each deal is custom-negotiated.

 Currently, Figure AI targets large corporations for strategic deployments.
-If the technology matures and scales, it’s possible that pricing models could evolve to become more accessible, potentially through mass production or more standardized offerings, but this is speculative.
+If the technology matures and scales, it's possible that pricing models could evolve to become more accessible, potentially through mass production or more standardized offerings, but this is speculative.
+For now, the accessible AI most businesses can deploy today is software, like an AI helpdesk, not hardware.

 No, the enterprise sales model and custom negotiation process make Figure AI pricing impractical for most small to medium-sized businesses.
-The current focus is on large-scale industrial automation rather than immediate, accessible AI solutions for everyday business problems.
+The current focus is on large-scale industrial automation rather than immediate, accessible AI tools for everyday business problems.

-Share this post
+Share this article

 Article by